oracle/truffleruby/doc/user/truffleruby-additions.md

 ## Polyglot programming

-The `Polyglot` modules provides access to the polyglot programming functionality of GraalVM.
-It is [described in a separate document](polyglot.md).
+The `Polyglot` and `Java` modules provides access to the polyglot programming functionality of GraalVM.
+They are [described in a separate document](polyglot.md).

 ## Unsupported additional functionality

-You may be able to find some other modules and methods not listed here, such as `Truffle::POSIX`, which are designed to support the implementation of TruffleRuby and should not be used.
+You may be able to find some other modules and methods not listed here that look interesting, such as `Truffle::POSIX`.
+Additional modules and methods not listed in this document are designed to support the implementation of TruffleRuby and should not be used.
 They may modified or made not visible to user programs in the future, and you should not use them.